Legend of the Guardians: The Owls of Ga'Hoole: Box office

+Zack Snyder (pictured in 2010) the director of Legend of the Guardians: The Owls of Ga'Hoole.

 In the US it took in $5.5 million on opening day, ranking third at the box office in the US.
 It ranked second on Saturday, earning $6 million, and was No. 1 on Sunday, earning $4.6 million (US).
 Overall, it earned $16,112,211 on its opening weekend, reaching second place at the box office behind Wall Street: Money Never Sleeps in America.
 This makes Legend of the Guardians Zack Snyder's first film not to reach No. 1 on its opening weekend in the US.

 In its second weekend, the film slipped 32% to $10,887,543 and held on to second place, this time behind The Social Network, claiming the title of the biggest second-weekend hold for an animated feature in 2010.
 The film ended its run in January 2011 with a $55.7 million domestic (US) gross.
 The film also grossed over $84 million from its international release, bringing its global box office total to $140,073,390.